MikeHannon/DjangoDeployment/readme.md

 We're going to use github to create a copy of our project in deployment.

+In the first 2 steps, we will be navigating around on your local machine.
+If you are using unix(mac), or linux, these commands are for you.
+If you are on Windows, you will want to use git bash in order for these commands to run properly.

 ## Step 1: Getting Started

 Get started by activating your virtual environment.